 Increased Hunger and Decreased Appetite Control

-The Huffington Post cited a review conducted by Pennsylvania State University that surveyed 18 studies covering sleep deprivation and weight gain between 1996 and 2011.
-The reviewers found that increased levels of ghrelin (the hunger hormone) consistently accompanied sleep deprivation—defined as less than six hours of sleep each evening, though not zero hours.
+Recent research conducted by Pennsylvania State University surveyed 18 studies covering sleep deprivation and weight gain between 1996 and 2011.
+The reviewers found that increased levels of ghrelin (the hunger hormone) consistently accompanied sleep deprivation — defined as less than six hours of sleep each evening, though not zero hours.
 Sleep deprivation also decreased levels of leptin, a hormone which helps to control your appetite.
 Weight loss can also affect your ghrelin and leptin levels the same way, so if you’re undertaking a weight loss regimen while sleep-deprived, you might find weight loss to be difficult to achieve and maintain.

 Sleep Deprivation and Weight Gain May Put You at Risk for Diabetes

-A small 2016 study cited by Scientific American found that sleep deprivation—four nights of four and a half hours of sleep—caused participants’ fat cells to become 30 percent less receptive to insulin signals.
+A 2015 study found that sleep deprivation — four nights of four and a half hours of sleep — caused participants’ fat cells to become 30 percent less receptive to insulin signals.
 This dulled receptivity occurs in people with type 2 diabetes as well, suggesting that sleep deprivation may lead to diabetes and obesity.

 Keep reading: Page 1 of 3Next